yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 type: docs
 ---

-In addition to the compatible upstream PostgreSQL drivers, YugabyteDB also supports **smart drivers**, which extend the PostgreSQL drivers to enable client applications to connect to YugabyteDB clusters without the need for external load balancers.
-YugabyteDB smart drivers have the following features:
+In addition to the compatible upstream PostgreSQL drivers, YugabyteDB also supports smart drivers, which extend PostgreSQL drivers to enable client applications to connect to YugabyteDB clusters without the need for external load balancers.

-- **Cluster-aware**.
-Drivers know about all the data nodes in a YugabyteDB cluster, eliminating the need for an external load balancer.
-- **Topology-aware**.
-For geographically-distributed applications, the driver can seamlessly connect to the geographically nearest regions and availability zones for lower latency.

-Yugabyte has developed the following smart drivers, available as open source software under the Apache 2.0 license.
+Yugabyte has developed the following smart drivers for YSQL, available as open source software under the Apache 2.0 license.

 | GitHub project | Based on | Learn more |
 | :--- | :--- | :--- |